 This page features links to the latest versions of artworks-in-progress by Clive Holden.

-- In exhibition, these works are displayed in large lightboxes, or as projections.
-However, a concurrent, smaller netart version of the work may be exhibited as well in some cases.
+- In exhibition, these works are displayed in large lightboxes, or sometimes as projections.
+A concurrent, smaller netart version of the work may also be exhibited in some cases.

-- To see generative artworks as intended in exhibition mode: after clicking one of the above links, consider selecting View > Enter Full Screen (at the top of your screen).
+- To see generative artworks as intended in exhibition mode: after clicking one of the above links, select View > Enter Full Screen (at the top of your browser).

-- In exhibition, generative artworks run smoothly because the visual files (GIFs, JPEGs, video loops) are already loaded into the software’s memory.
-However, when viewing them this way (via the internet) these files might take time to fully load, and so the playback will ‘smooth out’ after some time (the length depends on your computer connection).
-One option is to open an artwork, go get a coffee, and return later.
+- In exhibition, generative artworks run smoothly because the visual files are already loaded into the software’s memory.
+However, when viewing them this way, via the internet, these files might take time to fully load.
+The playback will ‘smooth out’ after some time (the length depends on your computer connection).
+An option is to open an artwork, go get a coffee, and return later.

-- Generative artworks have been fully tested in the Chrome and Safari browsers, but they will work well in many others too (if you’re having problems, try viewing in Chrome and Safari).
+- Generative artworks have been fully tested in the Chrome and Safari browsers (they may work well in many others too, but if you’re having problems, try viewing in Chrome and Safari).

-- Screen size: ideally, you’ll view this work on a larger (desktop) computer screen, but many laptop screens will also be large enough.
-It’s not currently designed for mobility platforms such as phones, although it will work well on some iPads and other tablets (if there’s a netart version of a work, as mentioned above, it will be prepped for phone playback).
+- Screen size: ideally, you’ll view this work on a larger (desktop) computer screen, but many laptop and iPad screens will also be large enough.
+It’s not currently designed for mobility platforms such as phones (if there’s a netart version of a work, that will be prepped for phone playback).

-- Black or white background: with these generative artworks white is the common surround when displaying on a lightbox, however I also make a black background version of each work intended for projections (the black surround registers as ‘invisible’ when projected).
+- Black background for projections: white is the common background when displaying on a lightbox (when applicable), however black background versions of some works are made to be used for projections (the black background registers as ‘invisible’ when projected).